domijan/vistamilk/README.md

 # vistamilk

+In this approach the training set was centered and scaled and the same transformation was applied to the test set.
+No outliers were removed and the full set of 1060 transmittance values was used for training and prediction.
+Casein micelle size was log transformed.

 Predictions from an ensemble model: averages taken over predictions from:
 * lasso from (glmnet library in R)
 * random forest (ranger library in R) with and without regularization